Villa Tornaforte is located in the hamlet of Madonna dell'Olmo, not far from the centre of Cuneo.

 Because of its geographical location, the monastery was regularly involved in various sieges of the city of Cuneo.
 During the siege of 1744 in the War of the Austrian Succession, the church, bell tower and monastery were seriously damaged.

 After centuries of good fortune, the monks suffered the most tragic and cruel chapter of their history during the Napoleonic occupation.
 The Augustinian community was suppressed, the Church's assets were expropriated and the fathers fled or were massacred.
 The whole monastery complex thus came into the hands of Count Bruno di Tornaforte, who turned the building into a noble summer residence.
 The church was given to the municipality and became the parish church of Madonna dell'Olmo.

 The structure has been well preserved, allowing for a clear reading of its architectural styles.
 The building is surrounded by a vast English-style park, a stupendous ecological oasis with around five hectares of ancient trees and a large number of tree, shrub and flower species.
 The splendid lake covers around 6,000 square metres; divided by an ancient arched bridge, it is home to some rare fish species.

-The park has been featured in various publications for its beauty and unusual tree species.
-They include Il giardino di Villa in Italia nei secoli XVIII e XIX (Italian villa gardens in the 18th and 19th centuries) and most recently in 2007 in Arte e natura.
-Centoventi giardini privati del Piemonte (Art and nature: 120 private gardens in Piedmont) by Prof. Elena Accati.
+The park has been featured in various publications for its beauty and unusual tree species, recently in 2007 in a catalogue of private gardens in Piedmont by Prof. Elena Accati.

 The noble house contains part of the old Augustinian monastery, a reception room elegantly furnished with antiques and bedrooms dedicated to Napoleon and the House of Savoy.